motopress/getwid-megamenu/README.md

 ![](https://img.shields.io/wordpress/plugin/rating/getwid-megamenu)
 ![](https://img.shields.io/badge/license-GPL--2.0%2B-blue.svg?style=flat)

+This plugin is a fork of the [WordPress Mega Menu block](https://wordpress.org/plugins/getwid-megamenu/) because I would like to have some upgrades and customizations.

-This plugin allows you to build simple and advanced navigation menus the WordPress way with blocks.
+It allows you to build simple and advanced navigation menus the WordPress way with blocks.

-Once the full-site editing is released in WordPress, navigation menu plugins as we know them will become redundant.
 With this [WordPress Mega Menu block](https://wordpress.org/plugins/getwid-megamenu/), you'll be able to build and customize menus seamlessly using dedicated WP navigation blocks.

-Note: until full-site editing is not merged into WordPress Core, the options of this WordPress navigation menu plugin are temporarily limited.

 The WordPress Mega Menu block comprises several navigation blocks: